 - An unpaid internship looks much better on your CV as it shows that you were a valued employee of the company.

 There are still some downsides to a paid internship; these include:

 - The workload is typically higher; this can be a problem if you are trying to fit the internship around your studies.

 - There is often less flexibility in terms of taking holiday.
 Because you are paid, you will be treated as an employee, as such that means you will have a set amount of holiday and have to adhere to the companies rules on taking it.

 - They are less common, which means it can be harder to find one that is relevant to the industry you wish to work in, in the future.

 The final thing to consider when thinking about the type of internship you want, is the location.
 Do you want to be living abroad and working in a different country, or would you prefer to be close to home and friends whilst completing your internship?
 Or do you want to work from your own bed and do a remote internship?

 Below we discuss the three main types of locations where you can intern, these are remotely, locally or internationally and the benefits and drawbacks of each.

 A remote internship is the ability to intern entirely online from the comfort of your home.
 In 2020, it’s probably one of the only and safest ways for you to gain experience.
-However, even before the pandemic, a remote internship offered a lot of benefits.
+However, even before the pandemic, a virtual internship offered a lot of benefits.